 By the time I reached my seat, my seatmate was there and instead of having a window at my seat, I see a wall instead, fortunately, there is a window just behind the front seat, I managed to take some decent window shot photos.

 More photos of Premium Laurel (Business Class)

 The more I look at the seats, the more I like it.
-There are positive reviews on this product so trying this is definitely in my agenda.
+There are positive reviews on this product so trying this is definitely on my agenda.

 The controls seen here is easily accessible for the passenger.
 From the look at the layout, it looks pretty user-friendly.

-If you are travelling in a couple, you can have a conversation with one another, otherwise there is a divider for privacy if you are sitting with a stranger.
+If you are traveling in a couple, you can have a conversation with one another, otherwise, there is a divider for privacy if you are sitting with a stranger.

 A Hello Kitty Picture featuring 'Shining Star' theme on the wall.
 The Premium cabins (J and W Class) don't have much 'Hello Kitty' feeling which may be a good thing for some.